After-Shock/Cloudbox-wiki/FAQ.md

    - Log in with your Plex account.

-   - On the "How Plex Works" page, click “Got It”.
+   - On the "How Plex Works" page, click “GOT IT!”.

    - Close the "Plex Pass" pop-up if you see it.